peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeMapper.md

     public bool FilterTypeName(
         string typeName);

- Returns whether the given Java or .NET type name fits the filters given in this mapper.
+ Returns whether the given Java or.NET type name fits the filters given in this mapper.

   <b>Parameters:</b>

- * <i>typeName</i>: The fully qualified name of a Java or .NET class (e.g.,  `java.math.BigInteger`  or  `System.Globalization.CultureInfo`  ).
+ * <i>typeName</i>: The fully qualified name of a Java or.NET class (e.g.,  `java.math.BigInteger`  or  `System.Globalization.CultureInfo`  ).

 <b>Return Value:</b>

-Either  `true`  if the given Java or .NET type name fits the filters given in this mapper, or  `false`  otherwise.
+Either  `true`  if the given Java or.NET type name fits the filters given in this mapper, or  `false`  otherwise.